sriharsha0806/Video-Object-Segmentation/README.md

 4. DagSeg
 5. JotSeg
 6. Saliency Seg

- and  a Baseline Model is created based on Majority Voting
+* A Baseline Model is created based on Majority Voting of following Models

 A Proposed method is then applied on Baseline Model.
 Which gives Object Semgented Model better than the Models described Above.
 The visualization of algorithm model can be understood from PA5_b.ipynb.